Know before you fly!

 If you are a recreational user flying your drone within a five mile radius of the Airport, you MUST notify the Airport and the FAA.

-Recreational and hobby operators need to adhere to the following safety guidelines:
+Recreational and hobby operators need to adhere to the following safety guidelines as well as Hillsborough County Aviation Authority’s (HCAA) ordinances, effective Sept.
+1, 2017.

-- Fly your drone within visual line of sight.
+- Always fly your drone within visual line of sight.

 - Do not fly within 5 miles of an airport without first contacting FAA Air Traffic Control and the Hillsborough County Aviation Authority.
+Never fly in a restricted area.
 Please scroll down to fill out the UAS Notification Form.

-- Never fly your drone near other aircraft.
+- Never fly a drone near other aircraft.

 - Never fly your drone near emergency response efforts, such as fires.

-- Never fly your drone under the influence.
+- Never fly your drone under the influence of drugs or alcohol.

-- Be aware of FAA airspace requirements: www.faa.gov/go/uastfr
+- Be aware of FAA airspace requirements (www.faa.gov/go/uastfr) and HCAA zoning ordinances.

 - If you see a safety issue involving drones, contact local law enforcement immediately.

-The interactive map below represents a five-mile radius around Tampa International Airport and the three general aviation airports in Hillsborough County.
-Type in the location that you will be operating your drone to see if you are within a zone requiring Airport and FAA notification.
+The interactive map below represents a five-mile radius around the Tampa International Airport and the three general aviation airports in Hillsborough County.
+It also represents the restricted areas where no drone operations are authorized, as well as the 100’, 200’, and 300’ foot altitude restrictions.
+Type in the location that you will be operating your drone to see if you are within a zone requiring Airport and FAA notification, a restricted zone, or altitude-restricted zone.